1. About

 -

-Flag indicating whether tags should be stored in the data area rather than in the Spare Data.
+Flag indicating whether tags should be stored in the data area rather than in the spare data.
 See Inband Tags for details.

 - Tag ECC